ihsn/SDCPractice/sdcMicro.rst

 on large datasets that require long computation times, using parallel computing can be a solution. [#foot70]_

-Appendix D zooms in on seven selected datasets from a health survey that were processed using the same parallelization program and anonymization methods.
+`Appendix D <appendices.html#Appendix D: Execution Times for Multiple Scenarios Tested using Selected Sample Data>`__ zooms in on seven selected datasets from a health survey that were processed using the same parallelization program and anonymization methods.
 Note that the computation times in the appendix are only meant to create awareness for expected computation time, and may vary based on